Ngemba languages

 The Ngemba languages are a group of Eastern Grassfields languages of the Western High Plateau of Cameroon.

-The languages are Awing (Mbwe'wi), Bafut–Beba, Bambili Mbeligi, Mbui Bambui, Mendankwe-Nkwen–Mankon–Mundum (Ngemba), Pinyin, Alatening, Chomba, Mbetu'u, Akum.
+The languages are Awing (Mbweʼwi), Bafut–Beba, Bambili Mbeligi, Mbui Bambui, Mendankwe-Nkwen–Mankon–Mundum (Ngemba), Pinyin, Alatening, Chomba, Mbetuʼu, Akum.

+Babadjou and Bamessingue in the west region are also Nguemba but mostly considered otherwise because they are not in the Northwest region of Cameroon.

 In the West and North West regions of Cameroon, languages are often referred to by the name of the village or town where they are spoken.
-For example, Ghomálá is a Bamileke language spoken in Batié, in the West Province of Cameroon, and is referred to as Batié.
+For example, Ghomáláʼ is a Bamileke language spoken in Batié, in the West Region of Cameroon, and is referred to as Batié.